arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ### Over-the-air Uploads

 This feature, included in the Arduino Cloud *School Plan*, allows you to upload programs wirelessly to your Arduino boards.
-If you have a compatible board connected to a Wi-Fi®/Ethernet network and configured it to work with OTA, you won’t need to physically connect the board to the computer in order to upload new sketches to it.
+If you have a compatible board connected to a Wi-Fi®/Ethernet network and configured it to work with OTA (over-the-air), you won’t need to physically connect the board to the computer in order to upload new sketches to it.

 Check [this tutorial](https://docs.arduino.cc/arduino-cloud/features/ota-getting-started#how-does-it-work) to learn how to upload your program remotely to your board.